 \section{Refined signed support decomposition.}

 For a binary polynomial, we refine the signed support decomposition to further exploit its signed support pattern.
-The refined decomposition uses certain binary non-negative polynomials, which we call \emph{signed certificates}.
-The refined decomposition allows us to construct nested families of conic inner approximations of $\nm(\myvs,\cL)$, which lead to hierarchies of relaxations for BPO \eqref{eq.prim}.
+The refined decomposition uses sums of certain binary non-negative NDS polynomials, which we call \emph{signed certificates}.
+The refined decomposition allows us to construct nested families of conic inner approximations of $\nm(\myvs)$, which lead to our new hierarchies of relaxations for BPO \eqref{eq.prim}.
 We first define the refined signed support decomposition for signed support vectors.